Create and manage anchors

 How to enable anchors

-You enable anchors on a specific row in the Row settings overlay.
-You get to Row settings by hovering the row and clicking on Settings on the dropdown.
-Go to Settings > Row anchor and toggle the function Enable row anchor.
+You activate anchors for a specific row in the Row Settings menu.
+You can access the row settings by moving the mouse over the row and clicking on the pencil icon.
+Go to Settings > Row Anchors and enable the Enable Row Anchors function.

 When the anchor function is enabled, a new area expands showing the following options: